Regal Academy: Episodes

-Season One (2016–17)
+Season 1 (2016–17)

-Season Two (2017–18)
+Season 2 (2017–18)

 The second season of Regal Academy was released on November 5, 2017.
 It has 26 episodes.

 In the new season, Rose and her friends return from summer holidays and ready to take on new and exciting adventures in Fairy Tale Land.
 With the help of new magical items and funny pumpkin creatures called the PomPoms, the heroes will undertake new missions and face a mysterious student named Kira, and her mother the evil Snow Queen who wants to trap them all in her snow globes.
-Regal Academy now airs on Nick Jr.
+Regal Academy now airs on the Nick Jr. Channel.

 Broadcast

 In 2015, it was announced that Nickelodeon would globally broadcast the series.
 Regal Academy premiered in Italy on Rai YoYo on May 21, 2016.
 In the United States, it began airing on Nickelodeon on August 13, 2016.
 The second season premiered on Nickelodeon's sister channel Nick Jr. on November 5, 2017.

-It also aired on Nickelodeon in Latin America, on Gulli and Nickelodeon Junior in France, on Nickelodeon in the UK and Ireland, on Nickelodeon in Poland (November 14–29, 2016), on ZOOM (since September 4, 2016) in Israel, on Nicktoons in South Africa (November 14, 2016) and a few weeks later on e.tv and etoonz, and on Nickelodeon, TuTy in the Czech Republic and TV5 in the Philippines. in the Middle East, It aired on Nickelodeon as well as MBC3.
+It also aired on Nickelodeon in Latin America, on Gulli and Nickelodeon Junior in France, on Nickelodeon in the UK and Ireland, on Nickelodeon in Poland (November 14–29, 2016), on ZOOM (since September 4, 2016) in Israel, on Nicktoons in South Africa (November 14, 2016) and a few weeks later on e.tv and etoonz, and on Nickelodeon, TuTy in the Czech Republic in Czech dub, and TV5 in the Philippines in Filipino dub.
+In the Middle East, it aired on Nickelodeon as well as MBC3.